kunalchandel4/OIBSIP/README.md

 ## Project 2: Number Guessing Game

 A game of guessing numbers was the second undertaking I worked on.
 Although this project was very straightforward, it nevertheless allowed me to improve my logical thinking and problem-solving abilities.
-I was able to add functions like a cap on the number of tries, extra rounds, and a score display based on the quantity of tries.
+I was able to add functions like  extra rounds, and a score display based on the quantity of tries.
 Additionally, working on this project helped me better understand Java programming concepts like loops, conditional statements, and object-oriented programming.